 Gulley describes two incidents that involve the use of force.
-First, he alleges that Lieutenant Blackstock ordered placement in in-cell restraints.
-Second, Gulley alleges that Captain Lizon and Officers Caron, Titus and Severance used excessive force when responding to Gully covering the cell door window with his mattress.
+First, he alleges that Lieutenant Blackstock ordered the use of in in-cell restraints and deployed a chemical agent to gain his compliance with orders.
+Second, Gulley alleges that Captain Lizon supervised Officers Caron, Titus and Severance as they slammed Gulley to the wall and punched him while he was restrained.

 To state a claim for use of excessive force in violation of the Eighth Amendment, Gulley must allege facts establishing objective and subjective components.
 See Sims v.
 Artuz, 230 F.3d 14, 20-21 (2d Cir.
 2000).
 The objective component focuses on the harm done to the prisoner in light of contemporary standards of decency.
 The amount of harm required depends on the nature of the claim.
 Id. at 21.
 Although some degree of injury is usually required, the prisoner need not show that he suffered a significant injury to state a claim for use of excessive force.
 See Wilkins v.
 Gaddy, 559 U.S. 34, 34 (2010) ("[T]he use of excessive physical force against a prisoner may constitute cruel and unusual punishment [even] when the inmate does not suffer serious injury.") (quoting Hudson v.
 McMillian, 503 U.S. 1, 4 (1992)).
-However, "not 'every malevolent touch by a prison guard gives rise to a federal cause of action.""
+However, "not 'every malevolent touch by a prison guard gives rise to a federal cause of action."
 Id. at 37 (quoting Hudson, 503 U.S. at 9).
-The subjective component of the excessive force standard requires a showing that the use of force was "carried out 'maliciously and sadistically' rather than as part of 'a good faith effort to maintain or restore discipline.""
+The subjective component of the excessive force standard requires a showing that the use of force was "carried out 'maliciously and sadistically' rather than as part of 'a good faith effort to maintain or restore discipline."
 Id. at 40 (quoting Hudson, 503 U.S. at 9).

-The extent of the inmate's injuries is one factor I may use to determine whether correctional staff could "plausibly" have considered the force necessary in a particular situation.
+The extent of the inmate's injuries is one factor the court may use to determine whether correctional staff could "plausibly" have considered the force necessary in a particular situation.
 Hudson, 503 U.S. at 7.
 Other factors include "the need for application of force, the relationship between that need and the amount of force used, the threat reasonably perceived by the responsible officials, and any efforts made to temper the severity of a forceful response."
 Id. (internal quotation marks and citation omitted).

-Gulley alleges that Lieutenant Blackstock ordered him placed in in-cell restraints because he refused repeated orders to uncover his window, even when a chemical agent was deployed.
-The documents attached to the complaint show that Gulley uncovered his window only "eventually."
+In both the Complaint and Amended Complaint, Gulley alleges that Lieutenant Blackstock ordered him placed in in-cell restraints because he refused repeated orders to uncover his window and then deployed a chemical agent to obtain Gulley's compliance.
+The documents attached to the Complaint show that Gulley uncovered his window only "eventually."
 ECF No. 1 at 6.